 The Foundation has a tax-deferred annuity plan qualified under Section 403(b) of the Internal Revenue Code that covers full-time employees of the Foundation.
 The Foundation matches 75% of the first 6% that an employee contributes to the plan (maximum of 4.5% of gross salary per employee).
 Employees may make contributions to the plan up to the maximum amount allowed by the Internal Revenue Code.
-Pension expense for the years ended September 30, 2019 and 2018 was \$21,282 and \$17,972, respectively.
+Pension expense for the three-month period ended December 31, 2019 and the year ended September 30, 2019 was \$7,124 and \$21,282, respectively.